ikeshav26/auto_pr_reviewer/README.md

-auto pr reviewer after adding gemini instead of gpt
+auto pr reviewer after adding gemini instead of gpt and granting permissions to write comments on pr